-Aso Base Backpackers Hostel in Aso – Kyushu: In the Footsteps of Mount Aso
+Aso Base Backpackers Hostel in Aso – Kyushu: in the footsteps of an active volcano

 During my September 2021 visit to Aso National Park, I stayed at Aso Base Backpackers Hostel, which is a walking distance to Aso train station.
 The facilities are immaculately clean and the hostel has a very reasonable fee policy.
 The kitchen is very well equipped and there is all day free coffee service.
 The owners are very experienced in hostel management and will help you to get the best out of your stay in the ara.

 K`s Hostel in Daisetsuzan in Hokkaido: hikers heaven